stevepowell99/flowershow/500 AI - rigour - black box/Trust the algorithm, not the AI.md

 Some algorithms use statistical models to predict outcomes, like creditworthiness, by combining data such as age or location.
 These models can become complex and harder to interpret, sometimes making their decisions seem arbitrary or unfair.
 The key difference is that with a more advanced statistical model we might find it increasingly hard to understand where the different parts of the formula come: it might combine parameters which for us seem meaningless and hard to justify but which have proven to be associated with the outcome of interest.

 Both explicit and statistical algorithms can be criticized for bias, but they are transparent if their rules are published.
 Problems arise when rules are hidden or people are discriminated against because of the groups they belong to.
+These opaque models can become what data scientist Cathy O'Neil calls 'Weapons of Math Destruction' (O’neil, 2017).

 ### Machine learning